A Real Space Description of Magnetic Field Induced Melting in the Charge Ordered Manganites: I. The Clean Limit: Introduction

-In the present work, we have used a real space Monte Carlo technique\cite{tca} to study the melting of charge order.
-In our earlier work \cite{short}, we have addressed some of the above mentioned issues, however, this is a much detailed exposition of the phenomenon of field melting of CO in the half doped manganites.
 We have mapped out the $h-T$ phase diagrams capturing both hysteresis and re-entrant features as seen in experiments.
-In addition to thermodynamic indicators we have characterized the system at low temperature through direct spatial snapshots and by measuring the volume fraction of the CO-I and the FM-M. Using these tools we have explored the combined effects of bandwidth variation and disorder on the process of field induced melting.
-We have addressed all the unresolved issues, (i)-(iii), listed earlier.
-Further, by putting our results within a Landau-like energy landscape, we have provided a broad framework for rationalizing the observed material systematics.\\ The paper is organised as follows.
+In addition to thermodynamic indicators we have characterized the system at low temperature through direct spatial snapshots and by measuring the volume fraction of the CO-I and the FM-M. Our results allow us to provide comprehensive answers to issues (i)-(iv) listed earlier.
+Further, by putting our results within a Landau-like energy landscape, we have provided a broad framework for organizing the materials systematics.

+The paper is organized as follows.
 In section~II we summarize the key experimental results, and follow it in section~III with a discussion of earlier theoretical work on field melting.
-In section~IV we define our the model and describe the method for solving it.
+In section~IV we define our model and describe the method for solving it.
 Section~V discusses the zero field reference state.
 Section~VI is the heart of the paper and discusses the results at finite field.
-The later sections, VII and VIII, looks at these results from alternate simpler calculations, puts forward a Landau energy landscape, and discusses the robustness of our numerical results.
-Section~IX concludes the paper.
+In sections VII-VIII, we analyze these results in terms of alternate simpler calculations, provide a Landau framework.
+We conclude in section~IX.